Star-1603/portfolio-website/README.md

 Easy to customize and extend

 ## 🧠 Inspiration & Credits
-Inspired by modern portfolio designs and built to reflect my personality and work.
+Inspired by modern portfolio designs, Coquette Aesthetics and built to reflect my personality and work.
 Icons and assets used from Pinterest.

-(Add more if applicable)

 ## 📬 Contact
 Feel free to reach out via: